vetscience/HPGAP/README.md

 ~~~
 Usage
-	HPGAP.pl --config data.yml --run <String> [-options]
+	HPGAP.pl --config <path to the .yml config file> --run <String> [-options]

-	--run <String> use this option to choose one of steps below (this option should not be used with --step at the same time)
+	--run <String> use this option choose one of steps below (the option should not be used with --step at the same time)
 		step0_indexing
 		step1_read_filtering
 		step1_read_mapping